opencoff/portable-lib/README.rst

       several iterators to safely traverse the hash-table.
 This uses a doubly linked list for collision resolution.

-    * A very fast hash table that uses "linked list of arrays" for collision resolution.
-Each such array has 8 elements.
+    * A very fast, cache-friendly hash table that uses "linked list of arrays" for collision resolution.
+Each such array has 7 elements.
 The idea is to exploit cache-locality when searching for nodes in the same bucket.
-If the collision chain is more than 8 elements, a new array of 8 elements is allocated.
+If the collision chain is more than 7 elements, a new array of 7 elements is allocated.
+The hash table uses short "fingerprints" of the hash-key to quickly select the array slot.

     * Open addressed hash table that uses a power-of-2 sized bucket list and a smaller power-of-2 sized bucket list for overflow.